David Lundquist

-David Bruce Lundquist Jr. (born June 4, 1973) is an American former professional baseball pitcher and current bullpen coach for the Philadelphia Phillies of Major League Baseball (MLB).
-During his big league playing career, Lundquist pitched for the Chicago White Sox and San Diego Padres.
+David Bruce Lundquist Jr. (born June 4, 1973) is an American baseball coach and former professional baseball pitcher.
+He made his Major League Baseball (MLB) for the Chicago White Sox in 1999 and pitched briefly for the San Diego Padres in 2002 and 2003.
+As a coach, he was a bullpen coach for the Philadelphia Phillies and is currently the assistant pitching coach for the Triple-A Omaha Storm Chasers.

-Lundquist attended the University of Nevada, Las Vegas and was drafted by the White Sox in the fifth round of the 1993 Major League Baseball draft.
-He made his MLB debut in 1999.

 Amateur career

-Lundquist was born in Beverly, Massachusetts.
-He attended and pitched for the University of Nevada, Las Vegas.
+Lundquist graduated from Carson High School in Carson City, Nevada.
+He then attended the University of Nevada, Las Vegas and Cochise Junior College.

-Professional career
+Playing career

 Chicago White Sox

-Lundquist began his professional career with the Rookie-Level Gulf Coast League White Sox in 1993.
-He went 5-3 with a 3.14 ERA in 11 games, 10 starts.
+The Chicago White Sox drafted Lundquist in the fifth round of the 1993 MLB Draft.
+He began his professional career with the Rookie-Level Gulf Coast League White Sox in 1993.
+He went 5-3 with a 3.14 ERA in 11 games, 10 of them starts.

 In 1994 Lundquist played for the Class-A Hickory Crawdads of the South Atlantic League.
 He went 13-10 with a 3.48 ERA and 133 strikeouts in 27 games, all starts.
 He also pitched two shutouts.

 Lundquist spent the 1995 season with the Class-A South Bend Silver Hawks of the Midwest League.
 In 18 starts, Lundquist went 8-4 with a 3.58 ERA and 60 strikeouts in 118 innings pitched.
 Lundquist pitched five complete games and one shutout.

 The next season, 1996, saw Lundquist a promotion to the Class-A Advanced Prince William Cannons but an injury had him demoted to the Rookie-Level Gulf Coast League White Sox.
 He went a combined 1-3 with a 4.65 ERA in eight games, all starts.

 In 1997 Lundquist played for the Class-A Advanced Winston-Salem Warthogs of the Carolina League and the Double-A Birmingham Barons of the Southern League.
 Lundquist went a combined 3-1 with a 7.19 ERA and 54 strikeouts in 27 games, six starts.
 For the first time in his professional career, Lundquist pitched mainly in relief.

 Lundquist played the 1998 season at three different levels of the White Sox organization, playing for the Class-A Advanced Winston-Salem Warthogs, the Double-A Birmingham Barons and the Triple-A Calgary Cannons.
 He went a combined 5-1 with a 3.24 ERA in 51 games, all in relief.
 Lundquist finished the season with 12 saves, his first career season with any saves.